IntelLabs/kAFL/README.md

 See [working with west](README.md#working-with-west) for how to work on the checked out repos.

-1. kAFL includes an `install.sh` helper to automate installation and building of dependencies.
+2. kAFL includes an `install.sh` helper to automate setup and building of dependencies.
 These should work on any recent (2020/21) Ubuntu or Debian:

 ```